 Funding Your Studies in the Regional Studies—Middle East AM Program

 Harvard University does not offer financial support for master's students at CMES.
-The GSAS Fellowships Office provides a range of services, resources, and events related to fellowship funding for GSAS students, including the Graduate Guide to Grants, a searchable database available to GSAS students.
+The GSAS Fellowships Office provides a range of services, resources, and events related to fellowship funding for GSAS students, including the CARAT Database for Grants and Fellowships, a searchable database available to GSAS students.

 Students who are citizens of countries in the Middle East and North Africa are encouraged to review this list of funding sources provided by Harvard's Graduate School of Education.